 "It is with difficulty that I review Tortilis Camp as this may be one of the best kept secrets in Kenya.
 A small lodge, renowned (in Kenya) for its Italian inspired cuisine, it is perhaps my favorite African experience - one surely to be echoed by my children, aged 12 and 8.
 We have travelled extensively in Africa and Tortilis is a camp that we will return to again over the years.
 Our children are particularly fond of Let (an amazingly knowledgeable guide who is proud of his country) and Lewis - the world's most friendly and accomodating bartender - but who wouldn't be given the vista that he works from every day!"

 - Travel date: 24th August 2006

-- Travel date: Sun 16th of April 2006
+- Travel date: 16th April 2006

 Great beginning of the year